12 Top-Rated Tourist Attractions in Halifax

 11. Art Gallery of Nova Scotia

 In downtown Halifax, the Art Gallery of Nova Scotia is the largest art museum in the Atlantic provinces.
 The museum features a permanent collection of visual arts from the Maritimes and around the world, numbering more than 13,000 pieces.

 Address: 1723 Hollis Street, Halifax

 12. Take a Ferry to McNabs and Lawlor Island Provincial Park

 McNabs and Lawlor Island Provincial Park is located at the mouth of Halifax Harbour.
 Ferry boats take visitors to this natural area to enjoy bird watching, hiking, or a little history.
-While Lawlor Island is not open to the public, McNab Island features 400 acres of woodland area along with Fort McNab, a national historic site.
+While Lawlor Island is not open to the public, McNab Island features 400 acres of woodlands along with Fort McNab, a national historic site.

 Where to Stay in Halifax for Sightseeing